Rushikeshlawand/My_Notes/Intetview Prep/Java_Notes.md

 - **Independence from Files:** The Java runtime system does not need to know about the underlying files and file systems due to the classloading mechanism.

 ## Comparison of Java Access Modifiers
+access specifiers are the keywords which are used to define the access scope of the method, class, or a variable.

 | **Modifier**  | **Same Class** | **Same Package** | **Subclass** | **Different Package** |
 | ------------- | -------------- | ---------------- | ------------ | --------------------- |